-Fixed rate bonds remain the best way to secure a guaranteed return on a large pot of savings, yet in light of the ongoing economic uncertainty, you may be reluctant to tie up your money for too long.
-A two-year deal could be the perfect compromise.
+Fixed rate bonds remain the best way to secure a guaranteed return, yet in light of the ongoing economic uncertainty, you may be reluctant to tie your money up for too long.
+That's why a two-year deal could be the perfect compromise.

-This kind of account can be ideal if you're saving up for something specific (such as a wedding, a new car or a once-in-a-lifetime holiday) and want to be absolutely certain that you won't be tempted to spend the money in the meantime.
+These accounts can be particularly ideal if you're saving up for something specific – such as a wedding, a new car or a once-in-a-lifetime holiday – and want to be absolutely certain that you won't be tempted to spend the money in the meantime.

-They're also perfect if you think rates could rise in the next few years and you don't want to keep your money out of arm's reach for too long.
-After all, there's no telling what will happen to savings rates, despite this month's base rate rise.
-So, if you want to secure growth-generating returns without too much commitment, a short-term bond could be just the thing.
+They're also perfect if you think rates could rise in the next couple of years and you don't want to keep your money out of arm's reach for too long.
+After all, there's no telling what will happen to savings rates.
+So, if you want to secure growth-generating returns without too much commitment, a two-year bond could be just the thing.

-These accounts offer the best of both worlds as far as savings are concerned: a decent rate and the peace of mind in knowing that you'll be able to access your cash in around two years' time.
-Just bear in mind that you'll rarely be able to make further additions after your initial deposit and earlier access usually won't be possible, so you'll need to be comfortable with your investment and the term.
+These accounts can offer the best of both worlds: a decent rate and the peace of mind in knowing that you'll be able to access your cash in around two years' time.
+Just bear in mind that you'll rarely be able to make additions after your initial deposit and earlier access usually won't be possible, so you'll need to be comfortable with both your investment and the term.

 If this sounds like the kind of short-term bond for you, read on for the best two-year deals currently available that can offer a great rate with minimal commitment.

-Secure Trust Bank sits proudly in first place with the market-leading rate of 2.26%, which requires a minimum investment of £1,000.
-While you won't be able to access your funds before the end date, it does allow additions for some time, which could make this top deal all the more appealing.
+In first place sits Al Rayan Bank, with a market-leading expected profit rate of 2.32% AER (2.30% gross) for those who have a minimum investment of £1,000 to put away.
+While you won't be able to access your funds before the end date, it does give you all possible options for managing the account.